sylvain1811/BDA-Project/README.md

    words are close in the vector space.
 These features can be used with KMeans clustering.

-For the categories dataset, ...
-TODO !!!
+For the categories dataset, there are actually not a lot of preprocessing, since they can be extracted in a really simple way.

 ## Analysis questions